9 Essential WordPress Security Tips Anyone Can Implement

 There are all kinds of rumors out there that cause needless fear and confusion among existing and potential WordPress users.
 To help you better understand our essential WordPress security tips, we first want to give you a better grasp of WordPress security.

 Yes, WordPress gets hacked.
 But before you blame WordPress, let’s think about that for a moment.
-First of all, WordPress is the most popular CMS and runs over 60% of all websites in 2020.
+First of all, WordPress is the most popular CMS and runs 65% of all websites using a CMS in 2022.
 That alone makes WordPress a tempting target for hackers.

 But the main reason that WordPress websites get hacked is not hackers, but YOU, the website owner!
 You simply make it too easy for hackers to gain access to your site.